 For SC-PTM: shorter SC-MCCH modification period and shorter repetition period can be considered.Editor’s note: Pros/cons for above optimizations will be captured.
 The criticality of the control plane latency and whether latency requirements can be met with the above optimizations is FFS.

 The use of UL SPS can be beneficial for some cases.
-The need of UL SPS enhancements is FFS

 It is observed that CAM message generation can be dynamic in terms of size, periodicity and timing.
 Such changes will result in misalignment between UL SPS timing and CAM timing.
 There may be some regularity in size and periodicity between different triggers.

-FFS if UE assistance is necessary for configuring UL SPS.
+Multiple SPS configurations can be considered in V2X.

+In order to support multiple SPS configurations, the following three options can be considered:

+Option 1: Only one set of SPS RRC configuration and uses the PDCCH to indicate the multiple SPS resource.

+Option 2: Only one set of SPS RRC configuration, and use multiple PDCCH to indicate the multiple SPS resources, all of which are linked to the same SPS configuration.

+Option 3: Using multiple sets of SPS RRC configurations and each corresponding to one SPS resource.

 At least 100ms and 1s SPS periodicities should be included.

+In order to reduce the latency due to 100ms and longer SPS, the following solutions can be considered：

+Solution 1：Align the packet arrival and the SPS occasion based on UE reporting or information from V2X server.

+Solution 2：Combine the SPS and dynamic scheduling by introducing SPS window.

 Impact of supporting inter-operator deployments